AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/SimpleProjectile.md

     ```{admonition} Reminder: Take turns
     :class: note
-    - Groups of 2 students, each student will conduct 20 launches
+    - Groups of 2 students, each student will conduct 20 launches for a total 40/case.
-    - Groups of 3 students, each student will conduct 15 launches
+    - Groups of 3 students, each student will conduct 15 launches for a total 45/case.
     ```

-    ```{admonition} Hold Launcher Plate
+    ```{admonition} Hold Launcher Plate - Safety and Consistency
     :class: warning
-    To help prevent the launcher from falling to the floor and breaking, please hold on to the rectangular plate that holds the launcher.
+    - To help prevent the launcher from falling to the floor and breaking, please hold on to the rectangular plate that holds the launcher.
+    - Holding the plate the whole way back each time can also provide additional consistency to your launches.
     ```

 7. Draw a rough circle/ellipse surrounding the scattershot of all launches across all group members for the current case.
 Flashlights are available at the table towards the middle of the room that could asist in drawing your circle/ellipse. (e.g. {numref}`exampleDataSimpleProjectile`) **Something to consider when determining how large your circle/ellipse should be:** remember that we’ve used the standard deviation (the spread of the data relative to the mean) as a stand-in for uncertainty in previous labs.
 The standard deviation typically includes about two-thirds of the data.
 Therefore, for use in the following steps, you can estimate your average horizontal distance and uncertainty by drawing a circle/ellipse that encompasses roughly two-thirds of your data, centered around the densest region of your scattershot.
 Mark the center of your circle/ellipse with a cross hair to represent your average horizontal distance.

 8. Measure the *single value* for the experimental distance $x$ from the center of the ball at rest in the barrel (uncocked) to the cross hair center that you drew in your scatter shot on the floor.
 To translate the initial location of the ball in the barrel to the floor, use a plumb bob to make a straight line down to the floor for $x_0\text{,}$ from which you can more easily measure final distance $x$.

-9. From your circle around your scattershot, estimate and measure your uncertainty in horizontal distance $\delta x$, effectively the radius of your circle/ellipse. ***DO NOT DISPOSE OF YOUR PAPER, YOU WILL CONTINUE TO USE IT IN FUTURE CASES.*** (if coming from Case 2, return to step 15; if Case 3, return to step 26)
+9. From your circle around your scattershot, estimate and measure your uncertainty in horizontal distance $\delta x$, effectively the radius of your circle/ellipse. (if coming from Case 2, return to step 15; if Case 3, return to step 26)

+    ```{admonition} Future Photo of Experimental Data
+    :class: warning
+    At the end of Case 3, you will take a photo of all of your data to include in your results write up.
+Do not dispose of your paper or untape it from the floor; you will continue to use it in future cases.
+Add paper as needed for additional cases.
+    ```

 ### Case 2 --- Zero-angle Launch at a Higher Height